2021 Vault Rankings

-Prestigious DC-based litigation boutique firm Zuckerman Spaeder’s location in the capital is good for business, namely its primary practice areas of civil litigation, regulatory and compliance, counseling and white-collar and investigations.
-With additional locations in New York, Baltimore and Tampa, the firm’s attorneys have come to the aid of high-profile officials in hot water, bailing IMF head Dominique Strauss-Kahn out from sexual assault charges, among others.
+Prestigious DC-based litigation boutique Zuckerman Spaeder’s location in the capital is good for business, namely its primary practice areas of civil litigation, regulatory and compliance, counseling, and white-collar and investigations.
+With additional locations in New York, Baltimore and Tampa, the firm’s attorneys are known for navigating high-stakes, high-profile litigation and coming to the aid of high-profile officials in hot water.

 A Litigation Boutique to be Reckoned With

 Zuckerman Spaeder was founded in1975 in Washington, DC, by Assistant U.S. Attorneys Herbert Better, Roger C. Spaeder, and Roger E. Zuckerman.
 The litigation boutique’s tradition of engaging talented lawyers continues today.
 The firm does not have a summer associate program, and instead seeks top proven talent—generally selecting attorneys with a judicial clerkship under their belt.
 Beyond its client work, the firm also runs the blog Suits by Suits—covering employment disputes related to companies and their executives.